The lab at Microsoc 2024 (L to R Ed, Stephen, Leandro, Max, Rebee, Charlie), Missing: Poch, Frazer

 Dr Rebekah Penrice-Randal (PDRA)

-Background: Rebee is joining the lab in April 2024, to study coronavirus replication with a mix of nanopore-based sequencing and molecular virology/proteomics!
+Background: Rebee joined the lab in April 2024 to study coronavirus replication with a mix of nanopore-based sequencing and molecular virology/proteomics!
 Her PhD was on coronavirus (SARS-CoV-2/MERS) sequencing.

 Research Interests: Coronaviruses, nanopore